mazso47/thesis_fluorescent_virtual_staining/README.md

 # thesis_fluorescent_virtual_staining
-The codebase for my master's thesis in Health Technology at the University of Turku
+The codebase for my master's thesis in Health Technology at the University of Turku, based on Cross-Zamirski et al. (2022): https://github.com/crosszamirski/Label-free-prediction-of-Cell-Painting-from-brightfield-images